softwarecrash/Solar2MQTT/README.md

 # Changes:
-- Modified to work with platformio - not complete
+- Modified to work with platformio - not complete but compile withour error

 # Known Bugs:
 - first AP mode timeout too fast